 Facts

 Novo Nordisk is a company that manufactures and distributes medicinal products.
-It sold subsidized medicines to wholesalers who in turn sold the medicines to pharmacies which sold them to patients.
+It sold subsidised medicines to wholesalers who in turn sold the medicines to pharmacies which sold them to patients.
 The Hungarian state health insurer operates a subsidy system under which it pays pharmacies a proportion of the price of the medicine while the patients pay the balance of the price to the pharmacy.

 Manufacturers/distributors such as Novo Nordisk must pay contributions corresponding to the percentage of a portion of the subsidies relating to all medicines that are sold in pharmacies.
 This payment is made to the tax authorities who then immediately forward this amount to the state insurer, which reimburses the pharmacy that ultimately supplies the patient with the medicine.
 The Hungarian tax authorities did not allow Novo Nordisk to reduce the taxable amount by these mandatory payments.